Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 But the Jennings case brings a lot more.

-Safe schools are who failed to report statutory rape, an educational leader who encouraged a 15 year old student to be comfortable with sexual abuse, a federal official who ignored a law requiring him to report even the possibility of a crime.
+Safe schools are who fail to report statutory rape, an educational leader who encouraged a 15-year-old student to be comfortable with sexual abuse, a federal official who ignored a law requiring him to report even the possibility of a crime.

-And now we got pornography going on, the National Sounds Science Foundation, dubious grants being made.
+And now we got pornography going on, the National Sounds Science Foundation, dubious grants being made, the Roman Polanski story.

 And Sarah Palin remains public enemy number one to the drive-by media.